Have questions? We're here.

 *from September through April, you have the opportunity to venture out with your guide to search for the mesmerizing Northern Lights, provided the forecast is favorable.*

-In the evening, you will rest up after your big day at a comfortable accommodation near Hofn.
+Rest after your big day in the evening at a comfortable accommodation near Hofn.

-A stop is planned at Djúpivogur, a charming traditional fishing village known for its outdoor sculpture called Eggin í Gleðivík, which translates to "The Eggs of Merry Bay."
+Stop at Djúpivogur, a quaint fishing village known for its eco-friendly community.
+See Eggin í Gleðivík (The Eggs of Merry Bay), an outdoor sculpture.

 Following the soothing baths, the journey resumes as you head to Egilsstaðir, the largest town in East Iceland, where you can find comfort and relaxation at your hotel for the night.

 For accommodation, spend the night at a country hotel in Akureyri.
-You can also have the opportunity to explore the charming fishing town in the north, and guides will be there to assist you in finding Northern Lights viewing areas near the hotel from November to March.
+You can also explore the charming fishing town in the north, and guides will assist you in finding Northern Lights viewing areas near the hotel from November to March.

 • 1 Breakfast

-The whale-watching boat excursion sets off from the traditional working harbor.
-During the 3-hour trip, you can anticipate sightings of humpback whales, white-beaked dolphins, minke whales, and occasionally the majestic blue whale making an appearance in the bay.
-If one is lucky, one might catch a glimpse of these magnificent creatures.
+The whale-watching boat excursion departs from the traditional working harbor.
+During the 3-hour trip, you can anticipate sightings of humpback whales, white-beaked dolphins, minke whales, and occasionally the majestic blue whale appearing in the bay.
+If you are lucky, you might glimpse these magnificent creatures.

 After the boat trip, head to Siglufjörður, a picturesque fishing village with a rich history.
 In the early 20th century, it was the center of a gold rush atmosphere when the remote community became the herring fishing capital of the Atlantic.
 Traveling around Tröllaskagi (the Troll Peninsula), witness some of Iceland's most breathtaking coastal scenery and ski areas.
 The charming small villages on this peninsula offer insight into the lifestyle of remote Icelandic communities.
 The drive proceeds through thriving agricultural regions before reaching Laugarbakki.

-For the night's accommodation, stay at a small hotel in or near Laugarbakki.
+Stay at a small hotel in or near Laugarbakki for the night's accommodation.

 The next destination is Reykholt, a historic and picturesque site known as the home of Snorri Sturluson, the Icelandic historian, lawyer, politician, poet, and author of several Icelandic Sagas.
-Have the opportunity to see Snorralaug, Snorri's pool, and even feel the water temperature, as it is believed to be the place where Snorri likely bathed.
+Have the opportunity to see Snorralaug, Snorri's pool, and even feel the water temperature, as it is believed to be where Snorri likely bathed.
 The journey back to Reykjavik will take you around the scenic fjord, Hvalfjörður (Whale Fjord).
-The estimated arrival time in the city is around 5 to 6 p.m., concluding the tour on a high note.
+The estimated arrival time in the city is around 5 to 6 p.m., dropped off at a hotel in Reykjavik.

 • 1 Breakfast

 Depart on the flight of your choice today, or opt to extend your adventure.
-Let your trip planner know if a hotel night is needed tonight in order to extend your stay.
+Let your trip planner know if a hotel night is needed tonight to extend your stay.

 Accommodations